Breakster/rhythmruby/README.md

 Examples and Docs
 -----
 Check out the examples provided and the documentation based on YARD.
-The examples are aimed at creating single and multi instrument rhythms. **Meshuggah_example.rb**, explains the compilation of the intro rhythm of 'Perpetual Black Second' by Meshuggah (Nothing, 2002).
+The examples are aimed at creating single and multi instrument rhythms.
+For instance **Meshuggah_example.rb**, explains the compilation of the intro rhythm of 'Perpetual Black Second' by Meshuggah (Nothing, 2002).